justinjdev/svelte-workshop/src/md/prepare.md

 In order to prepare, you should:

 1. Clone the repo!
 You can find it [here](https://www.github.com/justinjdev/formulasvelte).
 For this setup, we will just be using the `prepare` branch.
-Be sure to switch to the `main` branch before the workshop.
+Be sure to switch to the `workshop` branch before the workshop.

 ```bash
         $ git clone -b prepare git@github.com:justinjdev/formulasvelte.git